KEEN-parison: Which Shoes for Rainy Spring (or Fall) Days?

 KEEN proudly calls the Pacific Northwest home.
 Its reputation for lush greenery goes hand in hand with its 84” of yearly rainfall.
 (Here’s an old Oregon joke: “How do you tell a native Oregonian?
 By the moss growing on the north side of their nose.”)
 If you live in the Pacific Northwest (or another very rainy climate), you know that mucky, squishy, and otherwise damp terrain can either be a major buzzkill or no big deal; it all depends on your gear.
-This spring, get yourself a water-shedding pair, and avoid succumbing to soggy-feet syndrome.
+During spring and fall, it makes sense to get yourself a water-shedding pair, and avoid succumbing to soggy-feet syndrome.

 But which pair should you go for?
 Here’s a chart that shows you what four (actually, five) of our fave styles have to offer: